KYC Remediation continues to be a challenge for financial institutions.

 Failures in KYC remediation may result in unwanted nefarious activities such as money laundering, terrorist financing and other corrupt practices.
 The cost of failures in KYC remediation are severe and not to be taken lightly as the implications for regulated firms are regulatory fines, financial losses, reputational damage and even imprisonment.

 The KYC remediation process typically involves collecting, organising, identifying, verifying, and screening information about an existing customer.

-So, what are the best practices financial institutions should adopt in 2021?
+So, what are the best practices financial institutions should adopt?

 1. Improve data quality